MicrosoftDocs/power-automate-docs/flow-docs/dev-enterprise-intro.md

 ### 1. Connecting to your ISV's APIs

 ISVs often have proprietary data that you want to be able to access from inside of the flows that you want your customers to use.
 You can expose access to any of your data through a Custom Connector.
-[Learn more](https://docs.microsoft.com/connectors/custom-connectors/submit-certification)
+[Learn more](https://docs.microsoft.com/en-us/connectors/custom-connectors/).

+Once created, there are two ways to make the connector available to your customers:
-Once created, the custom connectors will have to be deployed into the customer’s tenant via REST APIs or PowerShell, or you can go through the certification process to list a Connector in the public list.
+1. The connector can be deployed into the customer’s tenant via REST APIs or PowerShell.
+2. To make the custom connector publicly available for all users, you can submit your connector for certification.
+[Learn more](https://docs.microsoft.com/connectors/custom-connectors/submit-certification).

 ### 2. Authentication

-The ISV Cloud Embed program works for any ISV that allows Azure Active Directory federated single sign-on its end users or customers.
-The user interface embedding, as well as programmatic access to deployment, both require the use of Azure AD authentication on behalf of the end users.

-We do not have support unauthenticated access, or access with identity providers other than Azure AD.
+In order to call REST APIs and embed authenticated UI, your application needs to use Azure Active Directory federated single sign-on its end users or customers.
+[Go here](https://identity.microsoft.com/) for information on how to enable AAD federated SSO.
+We do not have support for unauthenticated access, or access with identity providers other than Azure AD.

 ### 3. Embedding UI Components